DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Reiren?
 What do you mean?"

 "I mean, he captured our elder.
-In human terms he would be a [hero rank] and the elder's power is close to that of Alfreya.
+In human terms he would be a [hero rank] and the elder's power is close to that of Alfreyja.
 So I mean the power that would be required to lock up the elder is enormous.
 In all actuality this casket would deplete a lot of this bastard's magic power."